sneha-dq/mcp-data-agent/README.md

-# My AI Playground
+# My Agentic AI Playground

-This project is a **Streamlit-based AI playground** that allows users to interact with AI models via two modes:
+This project is a **Streamlit-based Agentic AI playground** that allows users to interact with AI models via two modes:

 1. **Chat**
 2. **Data Agent**